-- 1 The value of sources and targets in time is expressed in the norm of holiday hours. - If a source or target is exchanged for money, the parties set the value of a holiday hour for 2007 at 0.683% of the salary per month for a full time job.
-For 2008 the percentage is set at 0.692% and from 2009 the percentage is set at 0.704%.
-These percentages include the holiday allowance and the structural end-of-year bonus. - 3 For targets enjoyed in a subsequent financial year, the value of a holiday hour shall remain one holiday hour.
+- 1. The value of sources and targets in time is expressed in the norm of holiday hours. - 2.
+From 2009 onwards, in the case of a full-time job, if an exchange is made with a source or target expressed in monetary terms then the parties will set the value of an hour of leave at 0.704% of the salary per month.
+This percentage includes the holiday allowance and the structural end-of-year bonus. - 3.
+For targets enjoyed in a subsequent financial year, the value of a holiday hour shall remain one holiday hour.